kmkr/splendid-nudibranch/content.md

 Location Anilao, The Philippines
 Latin Izucaris masudai
 Tags shrimp 2014
 Description A rare, beautiful shrimp.
-It's name is derived from where it was found - the Izu Peninsula in Japan.
+It's name is derived from where it was found: the Izu Peninsula in Japan.

 DSC04078.jpg